Part 1: The Green Vision for Europe

 EU761 The Green Party believes that Europol must be accountable to EU citizens and not be used to evade national legislation or counter international norms concerning human rights.
 Its operatives must be subject to relevant national or EU legislation in the performance of their roles.
 The Green Party believes that any immunity for Europol agents is inappropriate and welcomes the changes made from that status.

 EU762 As Europol contains both national and EU elements, control and scrutiny of Europol should be strengthened through effective cooperation between the national and EU Parliaments, laid down in statute.
-Judicial control may be provided through the ECJ and national courts as appropriate.
+Judicial control may be provided through the CJEU and national courts as appropriate.